 - Resource Development

+The ILE grants program is no longer accepting applications.
 The application deadline for these grants was December 18, 2018, and work funded by the grants is currently underway.
-This program invested $7.8 million to fund projects that increase capacity for teaching and learning in all major Indigenous language groups local to Alberta.
+This program invested $7.8 million to fund projects that increased capacity for teaching and learning in all major Indigenous language groups local to Alberta.

-Up to $285,000 annually is available per applicant to help fund programs that focus on increasing the number of Indigenous language training opportunities for early childhood education and Kindergarten to Grade 12 instructors and teachers.
+Up to $285,000 annually was available per applicant to help fund programs that focused on increasing the number of Indigenous language training opportunities for early childhood education and Kindergarten to Grade 12 instructors and teachers.

 - developing Indigenous language courses